em-jov/sa_weather_aqi/README.md

     bundle install
     ```
 3. Configure:
-    - Copy the contents of the `.env.example` file to create a new file named `.env`.
+    - Create a new file named `.env` and paste the content from the `.env.example` file into it.
-    - Update the `API_KEY` variable with the obtained OpenWeather API key.
+    - Update the `API_KEY` variable with the obtained `OpenWeather API key`.
     - During the deployment process, you will acquire the values for the remaining environment variables.

 ### Deployment